joemingna/exit-intent-plugin/README.md

 4. 'speed' : its the speed of your animation, chose either default speed setting, 'fast', 'normal' or 'slow' or chose a number in millisecond.(1000 for 1 second).
 5. 'overlayColor' : chose the collor of your overlay in hexadicimal (#000000).
 6. 'overlayOpacity' : chose between 0 to 1 where 0 is invisible (ex : 0.5).
+7. 'nbTimepopupCanApear' : Set the number of time your popup will appear.
+8. 'cookieLife' :The life spawn of your cookie. by default, its 30 days.
+The user wont see your popup after it reaches the limit of time it can appear with the 'nbTimepopupCanApear' parameter.
+Until the cookie is destroyed after the day limit you setted (numbers = number of day)
-7. 'width' : Enter the exact width of your div "overlayContent" for a good positionning.
+9. 'width' : Enter the exact width of your div "overlayContent" for a good positionning.
-8. 'height'  : Enter the exact height of your div "overlayContent" for a good positionning.
+10. 'height'  : Enter the exact height of your div "overlayContent" for a good positionning.

 Methods
 -------

 * init : call this method to initialise the plugin. $('#popUpOverlay').exit_intent('init',{rest of you settings}).
 By default it will do it.
 * show : will make the popup appear when you desire.
 It will accept two more parameters.
 One for the desired animation and the second for the speed. $('#popUpOverlay').exit_intent('show','animation parameter','speed parameter').
 * hide :will make the popup dissapear when you desire.
 It will accept two more parameters.
 One for the desired animation and the second for the speed. $('#popUpOverlay').exit_intent('hide','animation parameter','speed parameter').
 * setPosition : change the position of you div  "overlayContent".
 It accept 'center', 'top', 'right', 'bottom', 'left'. $('#popUpOverlay').exit_intent('setPosition','desired position')
 * colorTheOverlay : Change the color of the overlay anytime you want by giving the color and opacity has parameter. $('#popUpOverlay').exit_intent('colorTheOverlay','desired color','disired opacity')
-* checkCookies : Ask the user if he want to ennable the exit-intent function.
-If not, it will dissable the exit-intent functions but, the other method will still work.
+* checkCookies : check if the cookie is created.
+If it is created, it will return the number of time the popup has appeared to the function of the exit-intent.
+* deleteCookie : this method permits you to reset the cokkie. $('#popUpOverlay').exit_intent('deleteCookies')

+>** Be sure to not make mistakes in the parameters if you want the plugin to work correctly.